2011–12 Botola Pro

-The 2011–12 Botola is the 55th season of the Moroccan Top League, but the 1st under its new format of Moroccan Pro League.
-It began on Friday 19 August 2011 with Maghreb Fez beating Hassania Agadir 2–0.
+The 2011–12 Botola Pro is the 55th season of the Moroccan Top League, but the 1st under its new format of Moroccan Pro League.
+It began on Friday 19 August 2011 with MAS Fes beating HUS Agadir 2–0.
 Raja CA are the holders of the title.
-Moghreb Tétouan won the 2011–12 Botola, after defeating the runner-up FUS Rabat in the last game of the season at Stade Moulay Abdellah, Rabat.
+MA Tétouan won the 2011–12 Botola Pro, after defeating the runner-up FUS Rabat in the last game of the season at Stade Moulay Abdellah, Rabat.
 Both teams were pushing for the title until the last game.
-It was the first time in history of the Botola that a team from the north of the country wins it.
+It was the first time in history of the Botola Pro that a team from the north of the country wins it.